 “Although the macro-economy may be booming, plenty of Americans struggle to pay their bills,” Maroney said during the February 12th podcast.

 This shows how some living pay-to-pay have been conditioned to expect such a fee for getting their own earnings!
-It’s good that DailyPay has a very reasonable ATM-like maximum fee of $2.99 for almost instant access to earned pay.
+It’s good that DailyPay has a very reasonable ATM-like maximum fee for instant access to earned pay.
 And that’s it.

 Another key statistic from the Workforce Institute data was that 51% of respondents would value having access to their pay on-demand more than additional paid time off!
 Accounting for more paid time off is extremely costly, but employers can pay nothing or near nothing when partnering with DailyPay to provide employees access to their earned pay.